Last Updated on August 3, 2017

 A diversified portfolio is ‘usually’ built with asset classes that are poorly or negatively correlated with each other.
 For example, a long-term gilt fund and equity is one way to do it.

 Under ideal circumstances, interest rates are increased just before the start of a bull run.
-This allows the gains made in long-term gilts or gilt funds to shifted to equity.
+This allows the gains made in long-term gilts or gilt funds to shift to equity.
 As a bull run progress, inflation gradually increases and interest rates will also increase.
 Gilts would lose and the gains from equity can be shifted there.

 Therefore, rebalancing is the process of shifting gains from an asset that has performed well to an asset that had done poorly but is expected to do well.
 This sounds easy to say, but quite hard to implement.
 Also, both asset classes can rally or crash at the same time.

 I generally prefer and recommend low volatile fixed income.
 For the simple reason, natural choices like PPF or EPF is available this way.
-If such fixed income is EPF of PPF, unconstrained withdrawals are not possible and only one-way rebalancing is typically possible.
-That is positive deviations from equity are shifted to fixed income.
+If such fixed income is EPF of PPF, unconstrained withdrawals are not possible, and only one-way rebalancing is typically possible.
+That is, positive deviations from equity are shifted to fixed income.
 Negative deviations are ignored.

 Positive deviations could have a threshold.
 That is, if equity allocation changes from 50% to 53%, do nothing.
 But if the difference increases by 5% or 10%, then and only then, rebalance.